-\end{lemma} Lemma~\ref{lemma:knapsack-lb} follows from a more general lemma, Lemma~\ref{lemma:knapsack-lb'} given in Appendix~\ref{appendix:curvature}.
-Next we upper bound the utility by the maximum score function. \begin{lemma} Let $g$ be a value function that is monotone, continuous and satisfies the extended diminishing returns property.
+Lemma~\ref{lemma:knapsack-lb} follows from a more general lemma, Lemma~\ref{lemma:knapsack-lb'} given in Appendix~\ref{appendix:curvature}.
+Next we upper bound the utility by the maximum score function. \begin{lemma} Let $f$ be a valuation function that is monotone, continuous and satisfies the extended diminishing returns property.
 If $u$ is the corresponding utility function defined as in~\eqref{eq:utility}, then